– Satyakam Ray

 - Customization of services offered to users of digital platforms

 - Carrying out experiments on consumers to predict their buying behavior

 While the purview of surveillance capitalism is limited to advertisements/PR of products or services, surveillance nationalism causes more severe privacy breaches.
 Surveillance capitalism often predicts consumer behavior patterns and, after a while, controls the individual buying traits involuntarily.
 At the same time, surveillance nationalism tends to pawn a person into a mere entity of digital snooping and a widespread propaganda drive.
-Both concepts are alien to the average unsuspecting citizen who just AGREES to every term and condition without reading them at first go!
-Little do they know that a single app can be used to access contacts, photographs, mobile information, streaming videos, and even switch on the camera if the user is dormant at will.
+Both concepts are alien to the average unsuspecting citizen who AGREES to every term and condition without reading them on the first go!
+Little do they know that a single app can access contacts, photographs, mobile information, streaming videos, and even switch on the camera if the user is dormant at will.